mikevonwang/lieumila/README.md

 ##### `props` **Object** *optional*

-This parameter is an array of props to pass to the React Component returned by the `L` function. `L.text()` does not accept this parameter, because it is the only `L` function that returns a bare text node.
+This parameter is an object of props to pass to the React Component returned by the `L` function. `L.text()` does not accept this parameter, because it is the only `L` function that returns a React Fragment instead of a React Component.

 #### Returns

-Either a React Component corresponding to the `L` function used, or a bare text node in the case of `L.text()`.
+Either a React Component corresponding to the `L` function used, or a React Fragment in the case of `L.text()`.